tlchampion/module7_challenge/README.md

 # Module 7 Challenge

 This is the Module 7 Challenge for the FinTech Bootcamp.
 This challenge's topic is focused on SQL queries and visualizations using a series of ETF analysis tasks.

+In addition to using a Jupyter Notebook for analysis tasks, the voilà package was used in order to prepare an interactive webpage for presenting the notebook contents.